Kristin Boettger MA CCC RCAT

 Registered Art Therapist

 As a settler who is living and working on this land, Kristin acknowledges Calgary / Mohkinstsis (MOH-kin-stiss) as the traditional territories of the peoples of the Treaty 7 region in Southern Alberta.
-This includes the Blackfoot First Nation tribes of Siksika, the Piikuni, the Kainai, the Stoney Nakoda First Nations tribes of Chiniki, Bearspaw, and Wesley and the Tsuut’ina First Nation.
-The city of Calgary is also homeland to the historic Northwest Métis and to Métis Nation of Alberta, Region 3.
+This includes the Blackfoot First Nation tribes of Siksika, the Piikuni, the Kainai, the Stoney Nakoda First Nations tribes of Chiniki, Bearspaw, and Wesley and the Tsuut’ina First Nation and the Metis Nation of Alberta, Region 3.
 She is grateful for the generosity and wisdom of traditional knowledge-keepers and elders who continue to protect and honour this land through their teachings and ceremony.
 Kristin acknowledges her ongoing responsibility to take active steps in the process of reconciliation and healing of all peoples.